apoorvapendse/react-native-start/README.md

-# React Native Starter Kit
+# React Native Practice Apps
-Welcome to my React Native Starter Kit!
+Welcome to my React Native Practice Apps repo!
 This repo contains a collection of small apps and projects that I built while learning React Native.

 Each app is stored in a separate repository within this main repo, called react-native-start.
 This allows me to keep each project separate and organized, while still having them all in one place.